 Overuse of a particular muscle group can also cause injuries in young athletes.
 If your child plays exclusively as a pitcher on a baseball team throughout the year, he or she is more likely to develop a problem in his or her throwing arm.
 Reduce the odds of this happening by encouraging your child to cross-train.
 This means training other muscle groups that are not always used while playing a primary sport.
 Diversity in exercise and routine can work wonders in how a young athlete’s body handles the physical demands of a sport.

-Diet Concerns :
+Athlete Diet Concerns :

-Of course, diet is also key when it comes to the health of your little ones.
+Of course, diet is also key when it comes to the healthy lifestyle of your little ones.
 Kids who play sports are likely to burn a lot of calories in a day.
 This means they need to fuel their bodies with the right foods.
 Fruits, veggies, and lean proteins are all good choices when it comes to meals.
 Eating protein after a game or training is also helpful because it aids in muscle recovery and repair.
 Safe eating habits should also be encouraged, as an athlete trying to “bulk up” for a season may make unwise dietary choices

 Whether you invest in new gear like custom athletic socks or you encourage proper eating habits, there are many ways to reduce the odds of injury in your young athlete.
 Take the time to educate your child and see what difference it makes.